Krystyna Skarbek: France

 That evening, Cammaerts, Fielding, and Sorensen were marched out of the prison by Waem, dressed in his SS uniform.
 They anticipated they were on the way to their execution, but instead Waem led them to an automobile and they were driven to the outskirts of Digne where Skarbek was waiting for them.
 She got into the automobile without a nod of recognition and they thought that she too was a prisoner.
 They drove to the bank of a river where Fielding helped Waem bury his SS tunic.
 It was only then that he realised that they were being released, not executed.
 Several years later, Skarbek told another Pole and fellow World War II veteran that, during her negotiations with the Gestapo, she had been unaware of any danger to herself.
 Only after she and her comrades had made good their escape did it hit home: "What have I done!
 They could have shot me as well."

 After Cammaerts and the other two men were released, Schenck was advised to leave Digne.
 He did not and was subsequently murdered by a person or persons unknown.
 His wife kept the bribe money and, after the war, attempted to exchange it for new francs.
 She was arrested but was released after the authorities investigated her story.
 She was able to exchange the money for only a tiny portion of its value.
 Cammaerts and Skarbek helped her return to her home.
 Skarbek had promised Waem he would not be arrested by the British, and battled with SOE leaders with some success to protect him.
 He survived the war and returned to Belgium.

 Cammaerts named his daughter Christine (born 1948) after her.
-The story of Skarbek's bribe is fictionalised in the last episode of the television series Wish Me Luck.
+The story of Skarbeks's bribe is fictionalised in the last episode of the television series Wish Me Luck.

 Operation Dragoon.
 Digne was liberated by the American army two days after Skarbek rescued Cammaerts, Fielding, and Sorensen.
 The maquis had cleared the way for the Americans and there was little opposition.
 Cammaerts and Skarbek met the American commander, Brigadier General Frederic B. Butler, at Sisteron on 20 August.
-They offered their help but he dismissed them as "bandits."
+They offered their help but he dismissed them as "bandits".
 No respecter of rank, Skarbek was furious and had to be calmed down by an aide to the general.
 Leaving the American army behind, the two proceeded to Gap where the maquis had captured the German garrison.
 Several hundred Poles, conscripted soldiers in the German army, were among the captured Germans.
 Skarbek addressed the Poles with a megaphone and secured their agreement to join the Allied forces, provided that they shed their German uniforms.
 The Poles stripped off their uniforms.
 General Butler arrived and disapproved of the proceedings, threatening Skarbek and Cammaerts with arrest and court martial if they did not leave.
 Later, they had a better reception from Butler's superior officer, General Alexander Patch, who appointed them as the liaison for the Americans with the maquis.
 The couple continued northward to Lyon and Paris.
 In September Skarbek took a military flight to London.